Group of friends with diverse skin types all susceptible to acne

 Scientists believe that acne is ultimately caused by a complex interplay between four main factors:

-Why do some adults still get acne?
+Why do adults still get acne?

+For chronic breakouts, Dr. Lee recommends her SLMD Acne System, which combines proven acne-fighters in a simple, 3-step system.
 For body breakouts, try the two-step SLMD Body Acne System.

-Dr. Lee’s last word
+Dr. Lee's Last Word

 Acne is by far the most common skin condition we dermatologists treat.
 I always remind patients that it’s not life threatening — but I understand how disruptive it can be.
 Our first line of defense is to start a regimen containing over-the-counter actives and follow it consistently (that’s the key).
 In more stubborn cases, we can try a variety of prescription topicals, as well as oral medications.
 Remember to be patient and kind to your skin, and be reassured that acne can be managed.